LittleBigRefresh/Docs/refresh-troubleshooting.md

 ## Windows - Access denied on startup

+***As of Refresh v1.1.0, this problem should no longer be relevant.
+Please let us know if this is still required for Refresh to work on Windows.***

 You may get the following exception on startup while hosting as a standard user on Windows:

 ```